UTDNebula/comet-circle/README.md

 1. clone the repo locally
 3. Create an Anaconda environment for the project (Download [Anaconda](https://www.anaconda.com/products/individual) if not installed already)
 4. Open the environment with the terminal and go into the project directory (use cd for windows)
-5. run the command: pip install -r requirments.txt # requirements.txt would be in data_app path
+5. run the command: pip install -r requirments.txt
 6. run the command: streamlit run main.py

-it should be running in your browser, create an issue if you're having trouble!
+it should be running in your browser now, create an issue if you're having trouble!